opendatalab-de/blog/_posts/2013/2013-09-14-stay-in-sync-with-openstreetmap.md

 I hope this simple overview will encourage you to take a look at the [osm-tools library](https://github.com/grundid/osm-tools) and help you implement your own sync functions for OSM.
-You can find the binary release on the osm-tools library in [maven central](http://search.maven.org/#search|ga|1|g%3A%22de.grundid.osmtools%22).
+You can find the binary release of the osm-tools library in [maven central](http://search.maven.org/#search|ga|1|g%3A%22de.grundid.osmtools%22).
 Please use at least use version 1.0.M7.